Originally published on Feb. 28, 2021; updated on September 23, 2021.

 Summer Zervos, a former contestant on the Apprentice, has filed a civil suit against former President Trump for defamation after he claimed her allegations of his inappropriate sexual conduct were lies designed to help the Clinton campaign and improve her fame.
 The case is currently at the New York Court of Appeals, the highest New York state court.

 Update: On Mar.
 30, the New York Court of Appeals denied Trump’s appeal on his motion to dismiss the case.
 Trump originally filed the motion claiming that a state court could not hear a suit against a sitting president.
-The court stated that issues were now moot, and the case can now go forward.
+The court stated that the issues were now moot, and the case can now go forward.

 Mary Trump is suing Donald Trump for defrauding her out of millions of dollars in an inheritance dispute.
 The suit is pending in New York state court, where the parties are currently battling over former President Trump’s move to dismiss the case.